0rz1/calculator/README.md

 I'm new to golang.

 This project help me familiar with features of go.
 Such as
-1. how to impore local packages
+1. how to import local packages
 2. difference between pointer of struct and interface
 3. error code & enum presentation
 4. buildin testing module